 - Add more product descriptions: “Expand the

-dictionary to include more products.” - Adjust data ranges: “Modify the ranges used to generate random numbers to create more realistic data.”
+product_mappingdictionary to include more products.” - Adjust data ranges: “Modify the ranges used to generate random numbers to create more realistic data.”

 - Add more columns: “Add columns for things like shipping costs, discounts, or customer demographics.”